niculistana/codeacademy_ruby/README.md

 - EmailSignup: a simple signup email form
 - MessengerApp: a simple messaging application
 - MovieApp: a front-end for a movie database application (IMDB clone)
+- MusicCatalogApp: a front-end for a music catalog application
 - NewsApp: a simple news/blogging application
 - SplashPage: a 1 page splash page
 - SplashPagePro: a 2 page splash page: index and about